tributech-solutions/tributech-docs/docs/quickstart/subscribe-dataset.md

 ![Pending](img/request-dataset-pending.png)

-Once your Request is granted by the owner, the state changes to **granted** and the synchronisation process starts - depending on the selcted timeframe and available data on the owner side.
+Once your Request is granted by the owner, the state changes to **granted** and the synchronisation process starts - depending on the selected timeframe and available data on the owner side.

 ![Granted](img/request-dataset-granted.png)